On This Page:

 Can I bring a backpack into the venue?

-Backpacks of any size or type are no longer permitted at M&OP venues.
+For entertainment events (concerts, shows, etc.), backpacks of any size or type are no longer permitted.
 All other bags must be A4 in size or smaller.
 This applies to handbags that can be worn as a backpack.

 Can I bring my camera into the venue?